0xTracker/0x-tracker-client/README.md

 # 🚨 Continuous Integration

-Continuous integration for the project is handled by [Travis CI](https://travis-ci.org/cbovis/0x-tracker-client/builds) which runs linting, tests, and builds the sources for every branch.
+Continuous integration for the project is handled by [Travis CI](https://travis-ci.org/cbovis/0x-tracker-client/builds) which runs linting, tests, and builds the sources for every pull request.
 Merged pull requests are automatically deployed to production.

 Hosting is provided by [Netlify](https://netlify.com) which means every pull request gets a deploy preview where the PRs changes can be previewed in a "close to live" environment.
 Look for the Netlify bot comment on PRs once the build has finished.